luigifcruz/stelline/README.md

 # Stelline
 This repository contains all the parts of the next-generation data processing pipeline of the Allen Telescope Array.

+## Project Structure
+This project aggregates all the custom Holoscan operators and glue code.

+- `operators`: Contains all the custom Holoscan operators (e.g., `transport`, `blade`, `frbnn`, `io`, etc.).
+- `bits`: Contains glue code between the YAML configuration file and the custom Holoscan operators (e.g. `BladeBit`, `FrbnnInferenceBit`, `FrbnnDetectionBit`, `IoSinkBit`, `TransportBit`, etc.).
+Its purpose is to reduce the amount of boilerplate code needed to create custom pipelines.
+- `recipes`: Contains the YAML configuration files that define the data processing pipelines without the need to write any glue code or compile any C++ code.

 ## Build Development Image

 ### 1. Clone this repository